Yalantis/iOS-Guidelines/README.md

     NSLog(@"%@", var);
 }
 ```
-The only exception is short statement and immediate return in the beggining:
+The only exception is a short statement and an immediate return in the beginning:
 ```objective-c
 - (void)performSomeTask {
     if (!user.hasToken) return;